 GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

-Accelerated by the pandemic, a hybrid workplace is where some employees work from home some or all of the time, others may physically commute to work some or all of the time or a combination of both.
+Accelerated by the pandemic, a hybrid workplace is where some people work from home some or all of the time, others may physically commute to work some or all of the time or a combination of both.
 However, this type of hybrid environment can lead to a number of challenges for both employees and employers.

 With a dispersed workforce, creating a culture of trust should be a top priority in order to foster as much creativity and innovation as possible.
 But, how can you create an environment of trust and collaboration?
 How do you overcome the challenges of the hybrid workplace?
 Here are six steps to help you on your way.